 CNES projects library

 The ExoMars programme takes its name from the field of ‘exobiology’, the science that seeks to detect traces of extraterrestrial lifeforms.
-ExoMars is being pursued in partnership with Roscosmos, the Russian federal space agency, and will comprise two successive missions, both to be launched by a Proton rocket.
+ExoMars is being pursued in partnership with Roscosmos, the Russian federal space agency, and comprises 2 successive missions, both launched by a Proton rocket.

-CNES and French research laboratories are responsible for 2 instruments on the European rover: MicroOmega, a spectrometer capable of imaging in the visible and infrared to study samples’ mineral composition; and WISDOM, a radar to study and characterize the structure of the subsoil.
-France is also contributing to 3 other instruments—MOMA, RLS and CLUPI—being developed by other ESA member nations, while CNES is working with ESA on entry and descent studies for the 2016 lander module and is supplying visual navigation software for the 2020 rover.
+CNES and French research laboratories are responsible for 2 instruments on the European rover: WISDOM, a radar to study and characterize the structure of the subsoil; and MicroOmega, a spectrometer capable of imaging in the visible and infrared to study samples’ mineral composition.
+France is also contributing to 3 instruments—MOMA, RLS and CLUPI—being developed by other ESA member nations, while CNES worked with ESA on entry and descent studies for the 2016 lander module and is supplying visual navigation software for the Rosalin Franklin rover.